Does money growth tell us anything about inflation?

 Source: Bruegel.
 Note: The variable on the vertical axis is the frequency for each month of searches for the word ‘money’ indicates the minimum value and 100 the maximum value.

 The disappearance of money from economists’ description of inflation but not from the public narrative, as arguably represented by Google searches, is not surprising.
-While De Grauwe and Polan (2005) convincingly showed that the quantity theory of money is not a universally applicable model for understanding inflation, the theory remains popular 2.
+While De Grauwe and Polan (2005) convincingly showed that the quantity theory of money is not a universally applicable model for understanding inflation, the theory remains popular1.
 This is encapsulated by the idea of ‘too much money chasing too few goods’.
 In symbols, it is expressed as:

 Eq.
 1 MT=PQ